-Fill the gaps Remember to follow the resin process on pages 10-11 for stage 3 to prepare the resin.
-Then pour half of the mixture in the gaps before pausing to distribute the resin around the area and use the heat gun to help to get rid of any air bubbles that may be clinging on to the sides of the planks.
+Fill the gaps Remember to follow the resin process on pages 10-11 and it is helpful on stage 3 to prepare the resin for the pour then pour half of the mixture in the gaps before pausing to use the heat gun to help to get rid of any air bubbles that may be clinging on to the sides of the planks.
 Take care with this stage as it is the deepest pour.
 By pouring in two halves it means any air bubbles dont have as far to rise up.
-Then pour the second part of the mixture to fill the resin flush to the top of the planks.
-Use the resin spreader to push any excess into the gaps and border and using a paint brush to break the surface tension paint over the tops of the planks to evenly distribute the resin over the project.
+Next pour the second part of the mixture to fill the resin flush to the top of the planks.
+Use the resin spreader to push any excess into the gaps and border and using a paint brush to break the surface tension paint over the tops of the planks to evenly distribute the resin.

-Air bubbles Use the heatgun again to gently expel any air that may be trapped and leave the resin to cure to the B-stage.
-Take care at this stage to make sure that you check in all gaps and against all edges as once the resin is cured you will not be able to remove any air bubbles.
-Once the resin has reached the B-stage, test again with a gloved finger to make sure it is tacky then you can go ahead with the 4th and final stage pour.
-This 4th layer will form the shiny surface of our table so you need to take extra time to ensure that everything in this stage is done perfectly - from the measuring and mixing to the pouring and curing.
+Air bubbles Use the heatgun again to expel trapped air and leave the resin to cure to the B-stage.
+Once the resin has reached the B-stage -test again with a gloved finger and you are now ready to go ahead with the 4th and final pour.
+This 4th layer will form the shiny surface of our table so it is worth taking extra time to ensure that everything in this stage is done perfectly - from the measuring, mixing and pouring.
 8. Stage 4 - Pour the Surface Layer Make sure that the resin process from pages 10-11 is followed exactly for this critical final pour.